mcupak/hibernate-shards-ice-demo/README.md

 hibernate-shards-ice-demo
 =========================

-Demo of Hibernate Shards for InfoBright database.
+Demo of Hibernate Shards for Infobright database.